 The best time to stay in a vacation rental in Blue Mountains

 The Blue Mountains typically experience temperate spring and fall seasons — September through November and March through May — and boast bright sunshine, blue skies, and balmy weather, with rich shades of ochre and orange woven throughout the region during the fall.
 As many of the Blue Mountains’ sights and activities are outdoors, these seasons provide some of the best conditions for enjoying everything the region has to offer.
 You can expect temperatures to peak in December and warm weather to remain through February.
 Visiting the Blue Mountains during this time of year increases your chances of spotting the dazzling display of glow worms and fireflies illuminating the night skies with their stunning bioluminescent glow.
 Temperatures start to dip when fall turns to winter, so if you plan to visit between the months of June and August, be sure to pack extra layers to keep warm.

-What are the top things to do in Blue Mountains?
+Top things to do in Blue Mountains

 Blue Mountains Botanic Garden at Mount Tomah